How Venture Capital Funding Works (Pre-Seed to Series C): Valuation, Dilution, Term Sheets, and Pitch Decks

 Three primary regulations - Small Business Investment Act (SBIC) in 1958, the Revenue Act of 1978 and Employee Retirement Income Security Act (ERISA), popularized venture capital as a funding avenue.

-What is the Venture Capital (of Fund raising process)?
+What is the Venture Capital Fund raising process?

-- The first step to raise VC is to submit a business plan, either to a venture capital firm or to an angel investor.
+- The first step to raise VC is to package the story into an investor-ready pitch deck (and supporting metrics), then approach either a venture capital firm or an angel investor..

 - The firm or investor takes an active role in the funded company (mainly as a board member)